-Outcome Key Risks Risk mitigation Limited coordination of heritage resources management Develop and implement Heritage Resources Management Coordination Plan Inform relevant heads of departments of their responsibilities towards Heritage Management Research and propose alternatives to the three-tier model for heritage resources management As far as possible, consider the funding requirements for PHRAs - particularly those that are functional, but have started regressing due to reduced funding.
-Assessment PHRAs South African Heritage Resources Information System Continuous communication between SAHRA and higher functional provincial authorities Outcome 2 The relevant organs of state and communities participate actively in the identification, management and protection of heritage resources Communities do not participate in the protection of heritage resources Responsiveness to heritage issues.Enhance and Increase engagement with communities Social media presence Heritage protection hotline in place - Heritage protection unit within SAHRA that responds to issues identified.
-Brochures and interpretive signage projects help to inform people about the value of heritage.
-YouTube documentaries Radio interviews on certain topics Knowledge dissemination programmes Stakeholder meetings to disseminate information on existing funded heritage projects.
-Monitor the implementation of the programmes and adjust the approach where appropriate
+Outcome Key Risks Risk mitigation Strategic Planning Risk - Ineffective coordination and • Develop and implement Heritage Resources inability to provide strategic direction and effective Management Coordination Plan execution of heritage resources management. • Inform relevant heads of departments of their responsibilities towards Heritage Management • Research and propose alternatives to the three-tie model for heritage resources management • As far as possible, consider the funding requirements for PHRAs - particularly those that are functional, but have started regressing due to reduced funding.
+Assessment PHRAs Outcome 2 • South African Heritage Resources Information The relevant organs of System state and communities Continuous communication between SAHRA and participate actively higher functional provincial authorities in the identification, management and Responsiveness to heritage issues. protection of heritage Limited participation of communities in the protection Social media presence. resources of heritage resources. • Heritage protection hotline in place that responds to issues identified. • Brochures and interpretive signage projects help to inform people about the value of heritage.
+Radio interviews on certain topics. • Knowledge dissemination programmes - Regular engagement with communities (by undertaking workshops and seminars). • Stakeholder meetings to disseminate information on existing funded heritage projects.

 Outcome Key Risks Risk mitigation Outcome 3 A national estate that is representative of South Africa's diverse heritage Inability to deliver on SAHRA's mandate due to a decrease in budget allocation from DSAC Annual and adhoc review of the APP and streamline operations.
 Develop a Financial Sustainability Framework (explore alternative funding streams, as well as generating revenue through collecting fees for services, etc.) Established financial sustainability task team Investigating alternative means for sourcing funding and generating revenue.
-Explore synergies with other entities to showcase the ways in which heritage resources can make a positive contribution to economic growth Outcome 4 Economic empowerment, including employment opportunities, for local communities through SAHRA's activities SAHRAs activities / projects do not support job creation due to: - Inadequate impact assessments of SAHRAs activates - Delays in project implementation Consider the following methods for data collection and measurement: Direct measurement - collecting information directly from the service providers SAHRA works with and facilitating estimates of attribution to SAHRA's activities Using employment multipliers - which, depending on the sources of information used, may estimate the generation of direct, indirect and/or induced jobs
+Explore synergies with other entities to showcase the ways in which heritage resources can make a positive contribution to economic growth Outcome 4 Economic empowerment, including employment opportunities, for local communities through SAHRA's activities Unemployment Risk - Limited ability of SAHRA to effectively contribute to employment opportunities Inadequate impact assessments of SAHRAs activities Requirement in terms of reference for appointment of service providers to involve / utilise local community resources.
+Submission of quarterly reports to DSAC.
+Site visits are conducted.
+Planning of infrastructure projects document in place.
+User asset management plan in place.

-PROJECTS FRASTRUCTURE N 0
+INFRASTRUCTURE PROJECTS • 0